mechakin/vglist/README.md

 4. Set up a new Algolia application
    Follow this link to [create a new app](https://dashboard.algolia.com/users/sign_in).
 Copy the `Application ID` and the `Admin API Key` values on your `.env` file.

-In the end your local `.env` file should look something like the following
+In the end your local `.env` file should look something like the following:

 ```
 DATABASE_URL='mysql://dev:dev@localhost/vglist'